RafaelMoura29/SmartVault/README.md

 5. Add a new business object to support OAuth integrations (No need to implement an actual OAuth integration, just the boilerplate necessary in the given application)

-6. Commit your code to a github repository and share the link back with us
+6. Commit your code to a github repository and share the link back with us - OK

 # Guidelines